 Students are required to spend a semester abroad in their region and language of emphasis.
 Students have the option to choose between a preapproved IB Sponsored Study Abroad Program or an International Internship.

-The International Business Program offers Study Abroad Programs with top business schools in Argentina, Brazil, Canada, Chile, China, Costa Rica, Ecuador, France, Germany, Italy, Japan, Mexico, Peru, Portugal, Russia, Spain and Taiwan.
+The International Business Program offers Study Abroad Programs with top business schools in Argentina, Brazil, Canada, Chile, China, Costa Rica, Ecuador, France, Germany, Italy, Japan, Korea, Mexico, Peru, Portugal, Russia, Spain and Taiwan.

 Internships are required as part of the International Business Program.
 Internships may be completed in the United States or abroad.